evalf/nutils/docs/tutorial.rst

 In addition to inserting ready objects, a namespace's real power lies in its ability to be assigned string expressions.
-These expressions may reference any :class:`~nutils.function.Array` function present in the :class:`~nutils.function.Namespace`, and must explicitly name all array dimensions, with the object of both aiding readibility and facilitating high order tensor manipulations.
+These expressions may reference any :class:`~nutils.function.Array` function present in the :class:`~nutils.expression_v2.Namespace`, and must explicitly name all array dimensions, with the object of both aiding readibility and facilitating high order tensor manipulations.
 A short explanation of the syntax follows; see :func:`nutils.expression.parse` for the complete documentation.